DTU-NST/SocialDataExam/content/posts/Paper.md

 ### Our approach to preprocessing the San Francisco dataset

 At a first glance, the dataset contains a lot of missing data, which needs to preprocessed before diving into an analysis.
-We limited the dataset to a subset of attributes
+We limited the dataset to a subset of attributes for the analysis as step before remov

  and removed the records with missing values.